 Moreover, representatives from Metro say that even though electric buses are more expensive to purchase, the maintenance and fuel costs are much lower than standard diesel buses.
-Therefore, in the end, the new buses will save the city money over the course of their 15 years of service.
+Therefore, the new buses will save the city money over the course of their 15 years of service.
 Additionally, federal grants will assist in covering the cost of the new buses.
 They’re hardly even an investment for the city!